Hershey posts higher second-quarter profit

 Sales rose 7 percent to $1.51 billion from $1.41 billion a year earlier.

-The company also raised its full-year earnings outlook, saying it expects adjusted earnings per share of $3.68 to $3.71.
+The company also adjusted its full-year earnings outlook, saying it expects earnings per share of $3.60 to $3.65.
 Its prior forecast predicted earnings of $3.61 to $3.65.

 (Reporting By Atossa Araxia Abrahamian; Editing by Gerald E. McCormick)